stack-labs-tech/awstack-training-serverless/README.md

 # AWStack Training Serverless - Découverte d'AWS par la pratique

+This repository contains a demo AWS serverless application (using AWS lambada and other services).

+It was inscpired by the demo app build during the training session organized by stack labs early 2019.

-Découvrez les **avantages de l'architecture serverless** pour :
+> Découvrez les **avantages de l'architecture serverless** pour :
+>

-- développer des applications rapidement
+>- développer des applications rapidement
-- se focaliser sur le développement et non le déploiement
+>- se focaliser sur le développement et non le déploiement
-- améliorer la productivité et l'agilité de l'équipe
+>- améliorer la productivité et l'agilité de l'équipe
-- optimiser le coût et les performances
+>- optimiser le coût et les performances

-Ainsi, vous testerez **les services fourni par AWS au travers d’exemples et d'ateliers (Hands-on)**.
+>Ainsi, vous testerez **les services fourni par AWS au travers d’exemples et d'ateliers (Hands-on)**.
+>

-**Les techno abordés** : #AWS S3 #API Gateway #Lambda #DynamoDB #Step Functions #X-Ray #SNS
+>**Les techno abordés** : #AWS S3 #API Gateway #Lambda #DynamoDB #Step Functions #X-Ray #SNS

+## The demo application

+This applicaiton allows a user to trigger image recognition and automatic thunbnail generation when an image is uploaded to an S3 bucket.

+## Usage

+Install serveless framework

+This application is made out of several services that depend on each other.
+You have to deploy the services in the right order to avoid errors related to theses dependencies.

+## Organization

+S